kyma-project/community/sig-and-wg/sig-core/proposals/new-architecture-docs.md

 ```

 For docs cleanup reasons (unregister broker case), controller during CR creation specifies an `ownerReference` pointing to the ServiceClass.
 The controller will make sure that for such use case it will add a finalizer to the DocsTopic CR and not allow its deletion until storage is really cleaned up.

-### Storage/Minio

-- Minio can be replaced with S3 if needed.
-- Bucket with documentation is called `docstopics/VERSION`
-- In case of Cluster CR path to sample swagger would be `docstopics/v1alpha1/CR_NAME/swagger.yaml`
-- In case of Namespaced CR path to sample swagger would be `docstopics/v1alpha1/namespace/NAMESPACE_NAME/CR_NAME/swagger.yaml`

-## Website running outside Kyma cluster

-To avoid duplication, `topics.yaml` is basically a list of CRs that point to available locations of documentation for a given Kyma version.
-Website pipeline acts as a controller, generating indexes if needed and puts files in storage (in this case it is website github page)